Raid-nouioui/Project_Ecophysiological-Resilience-of-Plants-in-the-Face-of-Climate-Change_M1/README.md

 ---

 ## 🧩 Included File
-- `final.pdf` — Full scientific report with diagrams and references
+- `Ecophysiological Resilience of Plants in the Face of Climate Change.pdf` — Full scientific report with diagrams and references
   *(23 pages, including figures, tables, and citations to recent scientific studies)*

-Optional (if required by your teacher):
-- `script_analyse.R` — Placeholder for data analysis code (if you performed any analysis)
-- `donnees_observations.csv` — Example data file (if applicable)

 ---